Hue Imperial City: Information of Vietnam Royal Palace in Hue

 - Ngo Mon (Noon Gate or South Gate): Ngo Mon Gate is the southern main gate of the Imperial Citadel of Hue, which was built in by Minh Mang in 1834.
 Ngo Mon Gate is literally the Gate facing the South, the largest of the four main gates of the Imperial City of Hue.
 From the etymological perspective, Ngo Mon means the gate facing the Sunrise, which is also to the South.

 - Thai Hoa Palace (Supreme Harmony Palace) and Dai Trieu Court Yard: Thai Hoa Palace is a palace located in the Imperial City area of Hue citadel.
 The palace, along with the Imperial Court, is the venue for important imperial court ceremonies such as: the coronation ceremony, the king's birthday, the official envoy reception and the court visits. held 2 times on the 1st and 15th of the lunar month.
 In feudal regimes this palace was considered the center of the country.
-Electricity was built in 1805 during the reign of Gia Long.
-In 1833, when Emperor Minh Mang reorganized the royal palace system, it allowed to move the power to the south and make it more massive and gorgeous.
+Palace was built in 1805 during the reign of Gia Long.
+In 1833, when Emperor Minh Mang reorganized the royal palace system, it allowed to move to present location.

-- Truong Sanh Palace or Truong Sinh Place (also known as Truong Ninh Palce), was built in the first Minh Mang (1821) in the Northwest of the Imperial City with the original role as a garden, where the royal kings Nguyen invited his mother to visit the scenery.
-Later, the palace was converted into a living place for a number of empress queens and empress queens.
-In its most glorious period, the landscape architecture of the Sanh Truong Sanh Palace was ranked in the seventh rank by the Emperor Thieu Tri.
+- Truong Sanh Palace or Truong Sinh Place (also known as Truong Ninh Palce), was built in the first Minh Mang (1821) in the Northwest of the Imperial City with the original role as a garden, where the royal kings Nguyen invited his mother to visit.
+Later, the palace was converted into a living place for a number of the Queens.

-Hung To Mieu, also known as Hung Mieu, is a temple dedicated to Gia Long's parents (Mr. Nguyen Phuc Luan (or Nguyen Phuc Con) and Mrs. Nguyen Thi Hoan), located in southwest of Hue Imperial City (about 50 meters from The Mieu. to the north).
+- Hung To Mieu Temple: This is a temple worshiping Crown Prince Nguyen Phuc Luan (or Nguyen Phuc Con) and Mrs. Nguyen Thi Hoan - the parents of King Gia Long, located southwest of the Imperial Citadel (about 50 meters north of The Mieu Temple), Hue city.

 - The To Mieu Temple: The To Mieu, often called The Mieu, is located in the southwest corner of Hue Imperial Citadel and is the place to worship the Nguyen kings.
 This is where the court comes to sacrifice the deceased kings, women in the court (including the queen) are not allowed to attend these ceremonies.